 In the body, GG is converted to the 'activated' form called geranylgeranylpyrophosphate (GGPP).
 When taken orally, GG is activated and incorporated into the mevalonate pathway.

 Unfortunately, as we age, our levels of GG decline.
 Certain medications also inhibit the mevalonate pathway, namely statins and bisphosphonates (the latter are prescribed to treat osteoporosis).
 By inhibiting the mevalonate pathway, these medicines also inhibit GG and CoQ10.

 Scientific evidence shows that it is the reduction in GG that is responsible for many of the common side effects experienced by those taking statins, namely, muscle aches and pains and muscle weakness.
 Supplementation with GG may help mitigate the side effects of statins and may support healthy aging more broadly.
 Importantly, taking GG does not interfere with the effectiveness of statins in lowering cholesterol.

 GG is ubiquitous in nature.
-It is a precursor to carotenoids, certain vitamins and chlorophyll.
-Hence, when you see a yellow/orange/red colour in plants, you know that GG is present!
-Notably, GG is also found in edible oils such as olive, linseed and sunflower oils.
+It is a precursor to carotenoids, certain vitamins, and chlorophyll.
+Hence, when you see yellow/orange/red colour in plants, you know that GG is present!
+Notably, GG is also found in edible oils such as olive, linseed, and sunflower oils.
 Xtend-Life' GG is extracted from the South American Annatto plant (Bixa orellana).

 GG is used by the body for both protein synthesis and another process called post-translational modification of proteins.
 Post-translational modification means modification of the protein once it is synthesised in cells.
 This process affects what proteins can do.